 reported that an investigation into a U.K. warehouse found conditions that could cause “mental and physical illness.”
 And in 2012, the Morning Call, in a series of stories on the online retailer, detailed harsh working conditions for contract workers at Amazon’s warehouses.
 What was different about the Times’s story was that is focused almost exclusively on the company’s white-collar workers.

 We want to hear what you think about this article.

 Submit a letter to the editor or write to email@example.com.

 is a staff writer at

 where he covers global news.
-He is a former editor and reporter at NPR and the author of
+He is the author of

 Murder in Mumbai